PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 Non-functional requirements:<br/>

 + Stability and reliability of the system.<br/>
-+ Simple setup and handling of the operating system on the IndustrialPi 4.<br/>
++ Simple setup and handling of the operating system on the IndustrialPI 4.<br/>

 The structure of the system and components is based on:<br/>
 [2.3 Structure of the application (schematic)](#23-structure-of-the-application-schematic)<br/>